intbio-ncl/shortbol/README.md

 Extensions intended as built-ins should be added to the `extensions` package.
 'Third party' extensions can also be added at the command line, as long as they are in the Python PATH.

-### Testing

-A test suite using the Python3 `unittest` package is under the `test/` directory.

-Run the tests from the project root using `python -m unittest`